-This is a bulleted FAQ on starting and running your own business.
+This is a bulleted FAQ on starting a business.
 No joke.

 If you’re a lawyer, feel free to disagree with me, so you can charge someone your BS fees to give the same advice.

 If you can think of anything to add, please do so in the comments below.
 I might be missing things.
 If you want to argue with me, that’s cool, too.
 I might be wrong on any of the items below.

 There are many types of business.
 Depending on your business, some of these won’t apply.
 All of these questions come from questions I’ve been asked.

 (And this is just the beginning.
 I also have 100 rules for being an entrepreneur.)